How to Configure LDAP for macOS devices

 - Click on Manage drop-down, select Associate Targets.

-- Choose the target entities and click Associate.
+- Choose the target entities and associate the policy.